Myth busting: The top five booze fails

 Christmas is just around the corner, which means party season is about to kick off, but what’s the deal with all the drinking?

 There’s lots of information about alcohol out there which can get confusing.
-FRANK sets the record straight by busting some of the most common booze myths.
+So let's set the record straight by busting some of the most common myths around booze.

 Myth: Drinking makes you more confident and fun